Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Experiments

-Our experiments do not claim that our method outperforms all baselines in every scenario.
-Traditional methods like EM often perform better when all agents are random or biased cheaters.
+\Cref{tab:detect_gpt4} summarizes the results from \Cref{fig:auc_pref}, reporting the average AUC score and the bottom 10\% quantile for each method on each dataset, where the average is w.r.t.~every tested combination of $(\alpha_{llm}, \alpha_r, \alpha_b)$.
+A high average AUC reflects strong overall performance, while a high 10\% quantile indicates robustness to the worst-case scenarios.
+The results support our earlier claim that our method consistently demonstrates the highest robustness across all tested settings.
+We note that our experiments do not claim that our method outperforms all baselines in every scenario.
+Traditional methods like EM often perform better when the crowd consists entirely of random or biased agents.
 However, our method demonstrates the most robust performance across all settings due to its theoretical guarantees.
 This is particularly useful as, in practice, the designer usually has little clue about the composition of the crowds.
-In contrast, the baselines exhibit cases where the AUC drops below 0.5, meaning the algorithm completely misclassifies good workers as cheating agents.
+In contrast, the baselines exhibit cases where the AUC drops below 0.5, meaning the algorithm completely misclassifies good workers as low-effort agents.

-\paragraph{Detection Performance vs.~Number of Samples} We further examine how many questions the principal needs to sample to effectively detect cheaters.
-In \cref{fig:auc_sample_pref}, the AUC of the conditioned CA mechanism is shown with the LLM-cheater fraction fixed at 0.15, while the fraction of random and biased cheaters is each independently sampled from $[0, 0.2]$.
-Similar plots for other datasets are provided in \cref{app:samples}.
-As the sampling rate increases from 20\% to 100\%, the average AUC also increases.
-While the results vary across the datasets and the LLMs that cheaters use, we observe that, except for the hatefulness labeling dataset with GPT-3.5 cheaters, sampling 50\% of the questions is sufficient to outperform the baseline CA mechanism.
-Furthermore, in cases where human and AI labels are well separated, sampling just 20\% can suffice.

-\paragraph{Additional results in the appendix.} First, \cref{app:robust} presents additional figures and tables for other datasets and LLMs, further supporting the claims made in the main body.
-Furthermore, when the principal is uncertain about which LLM the cheaters are using, we propose a method that computes the CA score conditioned on each candidate LLM’s outputs and uses the minimum score across them as the final score (\cref{app:multi_llm}).
-Finally, in \cref{app:high-d} and \cref{app:high-d-results}, we present a heuristic extension of our method to open-ended textual responses.
+\paragraph{Additional results in the appendix.} First, \cref{app:robust} presents analogous figures and tables for additional datasets and LLMs, further supporting the claims made in the main body.
+Second, we investigate how many questions the principal needs to sample for effective detection of low-effort agents (\cref{app:samples}).
+The results suggest that sampling LLM labels on 50\% of the questions is typically sufficient to outperform the CA baseline.
+In cases where human and AI labels are well separated, sampling just 20\% can suffice.
+Third, when the principal is uncertain about which LLMs the agents use, we propose a method that computes the CA score conditioned on each candidate LLM’s outputs and uses the minimum score across them as the final score (\cref{app:multi_llm}).
+Finally, in \cref{sec:high-d} and \cref{app:high-d-results}, we present a heuristic extension of our method to open-ended textual responses.
 This serves as a preliminary step toward generalizing our approach beyond labeling tasks, with further refinement and large-scale validation left for future work.